Lizzie Deignan MBE

-Lizzie Deignan established herself as a dominant rider on the international women’s road racing scene, winning the 2014 and 2015 UCI Women’s World Cup series and achieving lifelong dreams by winning the 2015 road race World Championship in Richmond, USA and the Tour of Flanders in 2016.
+Lizzie Deignan (nee Armitstead) captured the nations heart when she had the honour of being the first British athlete to win a medal - Silver - at the London 2012 Olympics.
+Lizzie went on to establish herself as a dominant rider on the international women’s peloton, achieving a lifelong dream by winning the 2015 UCI World Championship Road Race in Richmond, USA and the Tour of Flanders in 2016.

 After struggling with illness at the start of 2017 Lizzie soon found her stride supporting teammate Anna van der Breggen to the triple crown of Ardennes classics whilst taking 2nd in each race herself.
-Lizzie soon followed this up with a gritty and determined win in front of a home crowd at the Tour de Yorkshire before reclaiming the National Champions jersey, for the fourth time, on the Isle of Man.
-An impressive ride also saw Lizzie take second in La Course by Tour de France on the Col D'Izoard.
-But the preparations for the World Championships in Bergen, Norway in September took an unexpected twist after an emergency appendix operation earlier in the month which meant she was lucky to be at the start line.
+Lizzie soon followed this up with a win in front of a home crowd at the Tour de Yorkshire before reclaiming the National Champions jersey, for the fourth time.

 Lizzie took a season off racing in 2018 to have her first child, Orla.
 She announced her pregnancy alongside a desire to return to cycling at the highest level.
 Lizzie joined the newly formed Trek-Segafredo women's road race team and made her return to the peloton in 2019 winning the Women's Tour during the summer.
 Since 2018, each year Lizzie has released a collection of women's cycling clothing in collaboration with Santini SMS and produced a series of films with them documenting her pregnancy and return to cycling - The Next Race.